Employment Reference Check Response Letter Examples

 At this time, we are unable to provide the requested reference because [brief reason: we have not received the required authorization / our policy does not allow references beyond employment verification / we cannot confirm the records needed to respond].

-If your request is for basic employment verification, please send [required authorization / verification form / employee consent / additional identifying information] to [HR Contact Email], and we will review whether we can respond under our standard process.
+If your request is for basic employment verification, please send [required authorization / verification form / employee consent / additional identifying information] to [HR Contact Email].
+We will then review whether we can respond under our standard process.

 We appreciate your understanding that we must handle reference requests consistently and in accordance with our internal policy and applicable privacy obligations.